GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 Suricate support
 ~~~~~~~~~~~~~~~~~~~~~~

-It is possible to send report saved to Suricate API (deactivated by default).

-In order to activate suricate reports:
+Geotrek reports can work together with Suricate API, using one of 3 modes :

+1 - No Suricate (default)

+This mode sends no report data to Suricate.

+2 - Suricate Reports

+This mode simply forwards all reports to Suricate.

-1. Set your account settings in `custom.py`:
+Set your account settings in `custom.py`:

     .. code-block :: python